NATURAL CAPITAL

 In the midst of unprecedented wealth throughout the bioregion, there are still rural and urban pockets of poverty, hunger, sub-standard housing, and poor healthcare.
 Fundamental needs are best met in ways that build community and society.

-has fundamental needs met as a non-negotiable condition of attaining reliable prosperity.
+We must ensure that everyone in the bioregion has fundamental needs met as a non-negotiable condition of attaining reliable prosperity.
 At minimum, these needs include nutritious food, shelter, healthcare, education, and ecosystem services — all provided affordably and reliably.

 ECONOMIC CAPITAL